RamanLab/A-Unified-Framework-Robustness-Plasticity-Evolvability-and-Canalisation-of-Biological-Function/README.md

    6. Take the union of the text_id across versions by running the function `get_union_of_functions_from_different_versions` in `code/analysis/get_integrated_results_from_versions.py`
    7. This creates the file `text_id_desc.csv` in the `data/integrated_results_v0_v1_v2/csvs` folder
    8. Next run the function `get_fcluster_sizes_bary_id_text_id_maps_after_merge_across_versions` in `code/analysis/get_integrated_results_from_versions.py`.
 This gives the mapping of the integrated functional cluster function_id, text_id and the sizes of functional clusters after merging them over the three versions
+   9. Finally, run the function `get_overall_barycenter` in `code/analysis/get_integrated_results_from_versions.py`, to get the barycenter of the matches found in the three versions.
+This constitutes the final barycenter dataset obtained from the integration of the results from all three versions

 **Summary of results across the 10 partitions of networks and the three versions**
 ![Consistency of results](https://github.com/user-attachments/assets/25d71102-174d-44b6-a9b8-e76d8cafc7a2)